How to lose belly fat fast for women.

 To measure your waist:

-If your tape is pushing into your skin, it’s too tight.
+- If the tape is pushing into your skin, it’s too tight.

 Also, make sure the tape measure is level all the way around.